FotieMConstant/vue-codesandbox/sfc-package/vue-codesandbox/README.md

 ```
 import vuecodesandbox from "vue-codesandbox";
 ```
-Then include the component inyour export for it to work
+Then include the component in your export

 ```
 export default {